en_USEnglish

 Conversion tunnel optimization

-Google Analytics enables you to analyze and optimize each stage of the conversion tunnel.
-You can identify when users abandon the process and make the necessary changes to improve the conversion rate.
+Google Analytics offers the ability to analyze and optimize each stage of the conversion funnel.
+You can identify when users abandon the process and make the necessary changes to improve conversion rates.

 Visitor segmentation